 It’s more common to do business face-to-face, so it’s important to have on-the-ground recruitment to engage candidates from the start.
 Working hours are strictly capped at eight hours a day, Sunday to Thursday, which is reduced to six hours a day during Ramadan.

-There are a number of other important cultural customs, etiquette, and laws that you should recognise.
-Check out the guides available online through the British government and other companies outlining the extent of these customs and laws.
+There are a number of other important cultural customs, etiquette and laws that you should recognize.
+Check out the guides available online through the Canadian government and other companies outlining the extent of these customs and laws.
 It’s really important you understand and observe these when growing your business in Saudi Arabia.

 - Total 2016 Labour force